-Central Catholic High School is accredited by the Middle States Association of Colleges and Schools, the Pennsylvania Department of Education, and the Diocese of Pittsburgh.
-The U.S. Department of Education has designated Central Catholic an "Outstanding Secondary School."

-(1) Each student is required to take a minimum number of credits each year (6.5 or 7) based on their current grade level:

-Freshmen and Sophomores: 7 credits

-Juniors and Seniors: 6.5 Credits

-All students can take a maximum of 8 full credits each year.

-- (2) The academic schedule that a student receives at the beginning of the academic year will be considered final.
-Dropping or adding courses after the start of the academic year is permitted only under the following circumstances: - o Student is misplaced - o Lacks necessary pre-requisites for the class - o School/computer error - o Extenuating circumstances (i.e. medical, family)

-Course change requests can be initiated by the teacher, student, parent, or school counselor within the first (9) full weeks of the year for full credit courses and within the first (5) full weeks of the semester for half credit courses.
+Course Requirements Central Catholic High School is accredited by the Middle States Association of Colleges and Schools, the Pennsylvania Department of Education, and the Diocese of Pittsburgh.
+The U.S. Course Selection Department of Education has designated Central Catholic an "Outstanding Secondary School."
+Graduation Requirements (1) Each student is required to take a minimum number of credits each year (6.5 or 7) based on their current grade level: Report Cards Freshmen and Sophomores: 7 credits Juniors and Seniors: 6.5 Credits Grades All students can take a maximum of 8 full credits each year.
+(2) The academic schedule that a student receives at the beginning of the academic year will be considered final.
+Dropping or adding courses after the start of the academic year is permitted only under the following circumstances:o Student is misplaced o Lacks necessary pre-requisites for the class o School/computer error o Extenuating circumstances (i.e. medical, family) Course change requests can be initiated by the teacher, student, parent, or school counselor within the first 9 full weeks of the year for full credit courses and within the first 5 full weeks of the semester for half credit courses.
 Students must complete a schedule change request form and submit it to their assigned counselor.
 Any course change requests received after these deadlines will not be accepted.
 Questions regarding a student's academic placement should be directed to the Assistant Principal for Academic Affairs or the assigned counselor.

+(3) Graduation Eligibility:

-(3) To be eligible for graduation, each student must meet the following requirements:
+Each student must meet the following requirements:

+Religion 4 Credits

+English 4 Credits

+Foreign Language 2 Credits

+Health and Physical Education 1 Credit

+Mathematics 4 Credits

+Science 3 Credits

+Social Studies 3 Credits

+Electives 5 Credits

+Creative Arts .5 Credits

+Technology .5 Credits

+Students must obtain full credit at Central Catholic High School during their senior year.

-- (4) In extraordinary circumstances, exceptions to the above policies may be granted by the Assistant Principal for Academic Affairs. - (5) Report cards are issued at the end of each quarter. - (6) Grades issued at the end of the first and third quarters indicate the quality of the student's work at that point in the semester.
-These mid-semester grades do not appear on the student's permanent record. - (7) Grades issued at the end of the first and second semesters appear in the Semester column of the report card.
-This grade is an evaluation of the student's work for the entire semester. - (8) At the end of a full-year course, the final grade is the exact mathematical average of the first and second semester grades. - (9) A final grade of 69% will be raised one point. - (10) All grades, once submitted, are final.
-A grade will be changed ONLY upon demonstration of a computation error. - (11) Honor Roll: The Honor Roll is published and certificates are distributed at the end of each quarter.
+(4) The Assistant Principal for Academic Affairs may grant exceptions to the above policies for transfer students.

+(5) Report cards are issued at the end of each quarter.

+(6) Grades issued at the end of each quarter indicate the quality of the student's work at that point in the semester.
+Only final grades appear on the student's permanent record.

+(7) Grades issued at the end of the first and second semesters appear in the Semester column of the report card.
+This grade is an evaluation of the student's work for the entire semester.

+(8) At the end of a full-year course, the final grade is the exact mathematical average of the first and second semester grades.

+(9) A final grade of 69% will be raised one point.

+(10) All grades, once submitted, are final.
+A grade will be changed ONLY upon demonstration of a computation error.

+(11) Honor Roll: The Honor Roll is published and certificates are distributed at the end of each quarter.
 A student's Honor Roll status is indicated on the quarterly report card.
 The Honor Roll is determined by calculating the Simple Quality Point Average during a given quarter.
 Level 1 under the Quality Point System (see appendix) indicates the values given for Honor Roll purposes.
 To determine the Simple Quality Point Average add the quality points under Level 1 for each grade in each course and divide by the number of courses.